Eigenvalues and eigenvectors: Eigenvalues and characteristic polynomial

 If the entries of the matrix A are all real numbers, then the coefficients of the characteristic polynomial will also be real numbers, but the eigenvalues may still have nonzero imaginary parts.
 The entries of the corresponding eigenvectors therefore may also have nonzero imaginary parts.
 Similarly, the eigenvalues may be irrational numbers even if all the entries of A are rational numbers or even if they are all integers.
-However, if the entries of A are all algebraic numbers, which include the rationals, the eigenvalues must also be algebraic numbers.
+However, if the entries of A are all algebraic numbers, which include the rationals, then the eigenvalues must also be algebraic numbers.

 The non-real roots of a real polynomial with real coefficients can be grouped into pairs of complex conjugates, namely with the two members of each pair having imaginary parts that differ only in sign and the same real part.
 If the degree is odd, then by the intermediate value theorem at least one of the roots is real.
 Therefore, any real matrix with odd order has at least one real eigenvalue, whereas a real matrix with even order may not have any real eigenvalues.
 The eigenvectors associated with these complex eigenvalues are also complex and also appear in complex conjugate pairs.

 Spectrum of a matrix

-The spectrum of a matrix is the list of eigenvalues, repeated according to multiplicity; in an alternative notation the set of eigenvalues with their multiplicities.
+The spectrum of a matrix is the list of its eigenvalues, repeated according to their multiplicities; in a shorter notation, the set of its eigenvalues with their multiplicities indicated.

-An important quantity associated with the spectrum is the maximum absolute value of any eigenvalue.
-This is known as the spectral radius of the matrix.
+An important quantity associated with the spectrum of a matrix is the maximum absolute value of all of its eigenvalues.
+This is known as the spectral radius of the considered matrix.

 Algebraic multiplicity

-Let λ_{i} be an eigenvalue of an n-by-n matrix A. The algebraic multiplicity μ_{A}(λ_{i}) of the eigenvalue is its multiplicity as a root of the characteristic polynomial, that is, the largest integer k such that (λ − λ_{i})^{k} evenly divides that polynomial.
+Let λ_{i} be an eigenvalue of an n-by-n matrix A. The algebraic multiplicity μ_{A}(λ_{i}) of the eigenvalue is its multiplicity as a root of the characteristic polynomial, that is, the largest integer k such that (λ_{i} − λ)^{k} evenly divides that polynomial.